Beyond-Better/bb/docs/TOOL_IO.md

 The `toolResponse` is optional.
 It is for providing the LLM with info/metadata about the tool run, if the `toolResults` data needs further explanation.
 The `toolResponse` is included in the prompt/statement that is returned to the LLM as part of the tool_results messages.

-The `bbaiResponse` is for providing the user with info/metadata about the tool run.
+The `bbResponse` is for providing the user with info/metadata about the tool run.
 It is added to the conversation via `conversationLogger`.

 ## Conversation Logger vs LLM Message History